There are a variety of different software programs you can use. Some are free, others are not-so-free.

 Inkscape, Gravit (free) and Affinity Designer are great, less expensive alternatives to Illustrator.

 These programs create VECTOR files.

 Once again, vector files can be scaled up (increased in size) with no loss in quality.
-When you are creating larger documents for print (T-shirts, posters, etc.) it’s best to use a program that creates vector files.

 If you are interested in learning Photoshop, I have a course that will shorten the learning curve tremendously.
 You can learn more about it here.

 When I become more comfortable with Illustrator, I will eventually teach that as well.

 What’s great about both programs is since they are owned by the same company, once you learn one, it’s easier to pick up the other because the tools are very similar in many cases.